watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

 ----
 This model can simulate the water splitting and the transport of multiple species.
 All solution components ( H\ :sub:`2`\ O, neutral solutes, and ions, including Proton and Hydroxide ion) form a Pyomo set in the model.
-For a clear model demonstration, this document uses a NaCl water solution along with the products of water splitting, H\ :sup:`+` and OH\ :sup:`-`, hereafter.
+For a clear model demonstration, this document uses an aqueous NaCl solution along with the products of water splitting, H\ :sup:`+` and OH\ :sup:`-`, hereafter.

-This model can mathematically take a multi-component (i.e., one salt molecule to be treated) as an input; nevertheless a multi-component solution creates unknown or difficult-to-specify parameters, e.g., the electrical transport numbers through membranes, the multi-ion diffusivity, etc., and physical relationships, which may result in ill-posed or ill-conditioned problems challenging the models' numerical solutions.
-While we continuously work on advancing our models to absorb new principles revealed by progressing research, we advise the users be very **cautious** with simulating multi-component system by this programmed model for aspects stated above.
+This model can mathematically take a multi-component (i.e., one salt molecule to be treated) as an input; nevertheless a multi-component solution introduces parameters that are either unknown or difficult to estimate (e.g., electrical transport numbers through membranes, multi-ion diffusivity, etc.) and physical relationships that may result in ill-posed or ill-conditioned problems, translating to numerical challenges that can make models difficult to solve.'
+While we continuously work on advancing our models to incorporate new principles revealed by new research findings, we advise users to be **cautious** when simulating multi-component systems with the current model, due to the aspects stated above.
 This unit model works with the MCAS property model.

 .. csv-table:: **Table 1.** List of Set
    :header: "Description", "Symbol", "Indices"

-   "Time", ":math:`t`", "[t] ([0])\ :sup:`1`"
+   "Time", ":math:`t`", "[t])\ :sup:`1`"
    "Length_domain", ":math:`x`", ":math:`l \times(0, 1)` \ :sup:`2`"
    "Phase", ":math:`p`", "['Liq']"
    "Component", ":math:`j`", "['H\ :sub:`2` \O', 'Na\ :sup:`+`', 'Cl\ :sup:`-`', 'H\ :sup:`+`', 'OH\ :sup:`-`']"